JiahuiLiu2/Corporate-FPA-OPEX-Model/README.md

 # Corporate FP&A — Cost Center OPEX Model

 This project replicates a real-world Corporate FP&A workflow for managing cost center OPEX budgets, forecasts, and variance analysis.
-It is designed based on processes from large matrix organizations such as IBM, Roche, and Fortune 500 finance teams.
+It is designed based on processes from large matrix organizations such as IBM, Roche, and Fortune 500 finance teams.（Public Data Set）

 ---